-The service port is enabled by default.
-You can use the service port for connecting to ProLink III and for transferring files.
+The service port is enabled by default, so you can use it for transferring files or connect to it with ProLink III.
 If you want to completely prevent it from being used, you can disable it.

 Enabling or disabling the service port will not take effect until power has been cycled to the transmitter.